Cool Whip Frosting

 How to Use Cool Whip and Pudding Frosting

-I love using this frosting with Cool Whip recipe on classic desserts like my vanilla cupcake recipe, strawberry ladybug cupcakes, and air fryer cake.
+I love using this frosting with Cool Whip recipe on classic desserts like my vanilla cupcake recipe and air fryer cake.

 But it’s also amazing on my brownies, raspberry and white chocolate loaf cake, and my strawberry crunch cheesecake!